Huelskamp was the representative for Kansas’s 1st congressional district and was a Republican. He served from 2011 to 2016.

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

 From Jan 2011 to Dec 2016, Huelskamp missed 52 of 4,135 roll call votes, which is 1.3%.
-This is better than the median of 2.4% among the lifetime records of representatives currently serving.
-ProPublica has tracked 14 explanations for these missed votes.
+This is better than the median of 2.4% among the lifetime records of representatives serving in Dec 2016.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|